kb-dk/solr-and-snippets/README.md

 ```

+which obviously requires password for "admin" user on just.an.example.org:8080

-which (at least on some eXist installations) sets the execute
+I sets (at least on some eXist installations) the execute
 permissions on all *.xq files.
 It doesn't work always, and as of
 writing this, it is not yet known when and where it works.
 Then you
 have to do that manually according to the eXist manual.
 See your server